 “Americans, perhaps alone in the world, experienced the twentieth century in a far more positive light.
 The US was not invaded.
 It did not lose vast numbers of citizens, or huge swathes of territory, as a result of occupation or dismemberment.
 Although humiliated in distant neocolonial wars (in Vietnam and now in Iraq), the US has never suffered the full consequences of defeat.
 [Judt makes a reference here to South’s defeat in the Civil War and subsequent reaction as exception that proves the rule] Despite their ambivalence toward its recent undertakings, most Americans still feel that the wars their country has fought were mostly “good wars.”
 The US was greatly enriched by its role in the two world wars and by their outcome, in which respect it has nothing in common with Britain, the only other major country to emerge unambiguously victorious from those struggles but at the cost of near bankruptcy and the loss of empire.
 And compared with other major twentieth-century combatants, the US lost relatively few soldiers in battle and suffered hardly any civilian casualties.”

 The other unique fact that brings the above arguments in sharp relief is the disproportionately (as compared to other countries –excepting ones with mandatory military training) large number of veterans in the US.
 According to the Statistical Abstract of United States for 2004-2005, the country had 24.9 million veterans.
-The large veteran population is a result of two things — having one of the largest standing armies in the world, and the preponderance of personnel who serve the army only for a few years (generally as a way to have their college tuitions paid.)
+The large veteran population is a result of two things — having one of the largest standing armies in the world, and the preponderance of personnel who serve the army only for a few years (many a times as a way to have their college tuitions paid.)

-There are three potential concerns about the numbers provided aboveâ€“ Eight years of George W Bush’s ‘service’ in the National Guard have been excluded; the five years of Lincoln presidency have been included (Lincoln participated very briefly in the Black Hawk War of 1832), and Millard Fillmore’s tenure isn’t included as his experience in the military was after he had left his presidency.
-One can raise questions about inclusion of some other presidents including Madison (whose service was brief again), however, as one can see, such tinkering is unlikely to impact the numbers much.
+There are three potential concerns about the numbers.
+Eight years of George W. Bush’s “service” in the National Guard have been excluded.
+Five years of Lincoln presidency have been included (Lincoln participated very briefly in the Black Hawk War of 1832).
+And Millard Fillmore’s tenure isn’t included as his experience in the military was after he had left his presidency.
+One can raise questions about the inclusion of some other presidents including Madison (whose service was brief again), however, as one can see, such tinkering is unlikely to impact the numbers much.